How To Caramelize Sauce On Pork Ribs For A Sweet Finish

 Drizzle the sauce over the ribs, evenly coating them.

-Place the ribs back in the oven and continue baking for 15-20 minutes, or until the sauce has caramelized to your required degree.
+Place the ribs again in the oven and continue baking for 15-20 minutes, or till the sauce has caramelized to your required degree.

-Keep a close eye on the ribs throughout this step, because the sauce can burn easily.
+Keep a close eye on the ribs during this step, as the sauce can burn easily.

-Once the sauce has caramelized, remove the ribs from the oven and let them rest for a couple of minutes earlier than serving.
+Once the sauce has caramelized, remove the ribs from the oven and let them rest for a few minutes before serving.

 Enjoy!